abdulm098/Disease-Probabibility-Checker/README.md

 AIM:
 ->The main aim of this project is to caution the person suffering a disease before hand.

-->Help  educate the userregarding various symptomps and diseases.
+->Help  educate the user regarding various symptomps and diseases.

 ABOUT: